joshraphael/retroachievements/Guides/SOS/guide.md

 # Best Endings

 > [!WARNING]
-> Several of the suggested survivors lists earn you more than the necessary 25 points.
-First, this is to give you a bit of flexibility with mistakes.
-While it might seem optimal to skip some survivors and only do what is necessary, but the primary rationale for having a full party of seven survivors is to skip the encounter with [the chief engineer, Ussar](#ach-ussar). **Navigate this encounter at your own risk!**
+> Several of the suggested survivor lists earn you more than the necessary 25 points.
+While it might seem optimal to skip some passengers and only do what is necessary, there are two reasons to rescue more survivors.
+First, more points can give you a bit of flexibility with mistakes.
+The second and primary rationale for having a full party of seven survivors is to skip the encounter with [the chief engineer, Ussar](#ach-ussar). **This encounter is especially dangerous for Capris and Luke, so navigate this encounter with them at your own risk!**

 ## Capris Wisher